lengfeld/subpatch/README.md

 superproject and the subprojects without changing the URLs in the manifest/config file.
 Should subpatch also support this feature?

-Add a very short and fast getting started guide to the frontpage.
-More detailed install instructions are provided as tutorials.
-But a reader should start very very quickly.

 Adding a git subprojects that has itself submodules?
 What should happen?
 * Should the exact subproject git tree be adding inclusiv the git commit objects?
 * Should the sumodules be downloaded add as plain files?